Robert McElroy (cardinal): McCarrick affair

-Eucharist, LGBT and criticism
+Position on LGBT issues

 In America, McElroy called for a change in sacramental discipline related to the reception of communion by sexually active LGBT people.
 He emphasized "the privileged place" of conscience and that sexual activity does not lie at the heart of the hierarchy of truths.
 He also said: "The distinction between orientation and activity cannot be the principal focus for such a pastoral embrace because it inevitably suggests dividing the L.G.B.T. community into those who refrain from sexual activity and those who do not."

-Reacting to the article, Stephen White, executive director of The Catholic Project at the Catholic University of America in Washington, D.C., noted that he did not see any discussion of sin, "the very thing Christ died to save us from," nor confession, "a remedy for even the gravest of sins," and thus "the fundamental drama of salvation – the very substance of the Good News – is obscured."
-He pointed out Jesus' teaching “If you love me, you will keep my commandments” as the basis for saying that "the reason God gives us the moral law is precisely to guide us toward those actions and habits that bring us closer to Him and to our neighbor."